telephone: 757 630 5942

 intricacies of your project.
 Obviously, a voice and piano demo

-will cost much less than a 5.1 surround sound recording session
+will cost much less than a 5.1 surround sound, 4-camera recording session

 involving many people and requiring extra time in both recording and